 The best preparation for driving in Japan is knowing the the laws of Japan, most of which can be found in the book “Rules of the Road”.
 The Japan Automobile Federation (JAF) publishes and sells foreign-language versions of the Rules of the Road to help foreign motorists understand Japanese traffic rules.

 For Group 1 conversion is a shorter bureaucratic paperwork process that takes a couple of weeks and one to two visits to the License Center.

 You are a member of "Group 1" if you meet all of the following criteria:

-Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Luxembourg, Monaco, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, The Netherlands, The United Kingdom, Australia, New Zealand, Canada, Taiwan, South Korea, or USA (Maryland [from Jan 2016], Washington [from Jan 2017] ), or (Hawaii [from Dec 2018]
+Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Monaco, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, The Netherlands, The United Kingdom, Australia, New Zealand, Canada, Taiwan, South Korea, Maryland (USA), Washington (USA ), or Hawaii (USA).

 If you are a member of Group 1, you are not required to take either the written test or road test to convert your license.